Skip to main content

 Navigating the complexities of modern college health centers requires innovative solutions and a deep understanding of student needs.

-In this interview, we delve into the insights of Medicat’s Customer Success Manager, CJ Pellegrino, to uncover strategies for optimizing health center operations and enhancing student support.
+Together, let’s uncover strategies for optimizing health center operations and enhancing student support.

 1. How can student health centers improve their intake process for new students?